To Main Page

 HowdidtheRevolutionofDignity(2013-2014)cementtheEuropeanpathforUkraine?

-On November 21, 2023, Ukraine marks the 10th anniversary of the Revolution of Dignity.
-A decade now has been largely defined by those events, with Ukraine undergoing democratic transformation and reforms, getting closer to joining the European Union – and defending itself from the Russian invasion.
+On November 21, 2024, Ukraine marked the 11th anniversary of the Revolution of Dignity.
+Those events have largely defined the following decade, with Ukraine undergoing democratic transformation and reforms, getting closer to joining the European Union – and defending itself from the Russian invasion.

 On November 21, 2013, the first protests for a pro-European path began in Kyiv after the government of Prime Minister Mykola Azarov announced that Ukraine would not sign an association agreement with the European Union but instead continue “an active dialogue with the Russian Federation.”

-After several years of power usurpation and abuse by the pro-Russian president Viktor Yanukovych and his associates, including Prime Minister Mykola Azarov, the rejection of European integration turned out to be the last straw for many Ukrainians.
+After several years of power usurpation and abuse by pro-Russian President Viktor Yanukovych and his party, including Prime Minister Mykola Azarov, this decision became the final straw for many.

 “Meet at 22:30 at the Independence Monument.
 Dress warmly, take umbrellas, tea, coffee, good mood, and friends,” journalist (later turned politician) Mustafa Nayem made a call on social media – and approximately 1,500 Ukrainians gathered on Independence Square (Maidan Nezalezhnosti) in Kyiv on that first evening.